 You’ll find that importing goods from China isn’t like working with a domestic supplier.
 You often can’t swipe a credit card for payment, so you’ll need to find other ways to pay.
-Generally Chinese suppliers prefer methods of payment that involve working with a bank.
+Generally, Chinese suppliers prefer methods of payment that involve working with a bank.

 Common ways to pay for goods include:

 The method of payment you select likely depends on many factors.
 The seller’s preferred method of payment and the risks and benefits associated with each method might influence your decision.
-After you pay for your imports, it’s time to arance shipping.
+After you pay for your imports, it’s time to arrange shipping.
 Shipping costs can vary.
-Many imports from China are shipped via sea freight.
-Shipping goods doesn’t have to be a complicated process.
+Many imports from China are shipped via sea freight, however, which is the cheapest option.